gg5d/Sequential_GD/README.md

 This project compares three different ways of training a simple neural network on the MNIST dataset:

 1. **normalGD** – Uses PyTorch autograd for backprop and does manual parameter updates (no optimizer).
-2. **numpyGD** – Re-implements the forward and backward pass in NumPy, updates all weights at once.
+2. **pytorchGD** – Re-implements the forward and backward pass using PyTorch Tensors, updates all weights at once.
-3. **numpySGD** – Similar to `numpyGD` but updates the second layer before calculating the first layer gradients (sequential style).
+3. **pytorchSGD** – Similar to `pytorchGD` but updates the second layer before calculating the first layer gradients (sequential style).

 The purpose of this project is not just to train MNIST, but to explore how different learning rules behave, especially those that deviate from standard gradient descent.